Human Biology Higher

 Biology, the study of living organisms, plays a crucial role in our everyday life, and is an increasingly important subject in the modern world.
 Biology affects everyone, and biologists work to find solutions to many of the world’s problems.
 Advances in technology have made human biology more exciting and relevant than ever.

-The course allows students to acquire a deeper understanding of cellular processes, physiological mechanisms and their impact on health, aspects of the nervous system, and defence mechanisms as they apply to the human species.
+You will acquire a deeper understanding of cellular processes, physiological mechanisms and their impact on health, aspects of the nervous system, and defence mechanisms as they apply to the human species.

 - Standard Grade Biology or Chemistry, at 2 or above,